celery/celery/docs/getting-started/next-steps.rst

 module, you can also specify a different broker on the command-line by using the :option:`-b` option.

--- *Concurrency* is the number of multiprocessing worker process used to process your tasks concurrently, when all of these are busy doing work new tasks will have to wait for one of the tasks to finish before it can be processed.
+-- *Concurrency* is the number of prefork worker process used to process your tasks concurrently, when all of these are busy doing work new tasks will have to wait for one of the tasks to finish before it can be processed.